 If an applicant submits an incomplete application, the Community Investment Team will send an email to the applicant’s appointed contact to provide the missing components.
 If the Community Investment Team does not receive the information within the next 3 days after that email, the application will be considered incomplete and will be denied by TFEC.

 How Long Does It Take To Review A Proposal?

-Organizations who submit a grant application to the August 1 deadline will receive a notification letter on or by December 1 of the same year.
 Organizations who submit a grant application to the February 1 deadline will receive a notification letter on or by June 1 of the same year.
+Organizations who submit a grant application to the May 1 deadline will receive a notification letter on or by August 1 of the same year.
+Organizations who submit a grant application to the September 1 deadline will receive a notification letter on or by December 1 of the same year.
 Some grant opportunities may use a slightly shorter timeline, see the grant guidelines for the opportunity you are interested in.

 Receiving a grant from TFEC

 What Is The Grant Term For A Project?

 Each grant term consists of 12 months unless otherwise stated within the grant guidelines.
 Proposed projects may take place at any time during the proposed grant year.
 We encourage applicants to review the specific grant guidelines for each funding opportunity available with TFEC.